easystats/performance/tests/testthat/_snaps/check_dag.md

       - Outcome: y
       - Exposure: x

-      Identification of {.i direct and total} effects
+      Identification of direct and total effects

       Model is correctly specified.
       No adjustment needed to estimate the direct and total effect of `x` on `y`.